sighmoan1/pack11tytest/src/pages/training.md

 ---
 title: Training
-nav:
+eleventyNavigation:
-  order: 18
+  order: 10
-  title: Training
+  key: Training
 ---

 This chapter outlines the training required to fulfil the role of an ER Volunteer.
 There is a mixture of e-modules and workshops.